spiderbit/kodi-remote.el/README.md

 ### starts playback of the youtube video
     M-x kodi-remote-play-video-url RET <paste youtube url> RET

+### starts playback of the youtube video over the kodi-youtube plugin
+    M-x kodi-remote-play-stream-url RET <paste youtube url> RET (advantage is that it works also with streamed videos)

 ### starts music playback in party mode
     M-x kodi-remote-play-music RET